demisto/content-docs/content-repo/extra-docs/articles/deprecation-process-and-hidden-packs.md

 - "Deprecated. {Optional: REASON} No available replacement."

 ## Hidden Pack
 A hidden pack will no longer be shown in Marketplace.
-Customers will not be able to download a hidden pack from XSOAR marketplace anymore.
+Customers will not be able to download a hidden pack from Cortex XSOAR marketplace anymore.
+​
 Pack's reference docs will still be available for use.

 ## How to deprecate and hide a pack